Table of Contents

 - What Should be Included in a Simple Divorce Agreement

-1. The Basics: What is a Divorce Agreement?
+1. What is a Divorce Agreement?

 A Divorce Agreement is a written document that outlines, with specificity, all the agreements between two parties concerning the division of their property, assets, debts, and arrangements for the custody, care and support of their children, if any.